 The main goal for Fieldwork Level II is to facilitate students' development and transformation into competent, entry-level generalist occupational therapists (AOTA, 2011).
 For the program at Utica College, students are required to have one Fieldwork Level II in a setting that provides services with adults and a second setting that provides services with children.
 The majority of students are expected to complete these on a full-time basis although the option exists for students (who receive permission from the occupational therapy faculty) to complete them part-time for a longer period of time.
-Part-time basis must be at least 20 hrs. per week.
+Part-time basis must be at least 20 hrs/week.
 These experiences and timelines meet the requirements stated in the ACOTE Standards.

-One of the strengths of our program is the number and variety of field sites with which we have contracts.
-Another strength is our student-centered approach to fieldwork choice.
-The program is, however, constrained by the availability of fieldwork sites.
+One of the strengths of the OT program at UC is our student-centered approach to fieldwork choice.
+Another strength is the number and variety of field sites with which we have contracts.
+The program is, however, constrained by a number of factors that limit the availability of fieldwork sites.
+One of those constraints is the shortage of sites and the competition for those sites with students from other programs.
+Another constraint is the need to comply with state authorization requirements.
+Utica College has established contracts with clinical facilities outside of New York State.
+Recent changes to federal and state regulations require educational institutions to seek clearance from host states for clinical placements.
+Each state may have additional requirements that must be satisfied prior to placement of a student in an out-of-state host facility.
 Although we attempt, as much as possible, to place you in a fieldwork site of your choice, we cannot guarantee that we will be able to do so.

 International fieldwork experiences are encouraged for Utica College students, but only one fieldwork experience can be in an international setting.
+Please NOTE that students desiring international placement may need to fulfill additional requirements to meet all legal requirements for such placement.
+See the fieldwork coordinator as soon as possible to discuss the possibility of an international placement.